 - The Order of Service/ Program & any additional information you’d like to share

-- Head to www.UUA.org/UNSunday/Services and log in to share about your UN Sunday event so others can read about it and be inspired.
+- Head to the UN Sunday map and log in to share about your UN Sunday event so others can read about it and be inspired.
 Instructions are on that page.
 Include pictures if you can!
 While you’re there, look at what other congregations have done.
-Adding a description to the map is necessary to qualify for the Blue Ribbon Congregation Award
+Adding a description to the map is important to qualify for the Sixth Principle Congregation Award

 - Upload pictures of the service; if on Facebook, Twitter, or Instagram, tag the UU@UN (@UUOfficeUN)!

 - Write thank you notes to speaker(s), committee chairs, and others who contributed to the service or action.
 You can also enclose copies of photos of participants.

 - Confirm that the offering was sent to the UU@UN.